-Investments in marketable securities are recorded at fair value, with any unrealized gains and losses reported within accumulated other comprehensive income (loss) as a separate component of stockholders' equity (deficit) until realized or until a determination is made that an other-than-temporary decline in market value has occurred.
+Investments in marketable securities are recorded at fair value, with any unrealized gains and losses reported within accumulated other comprehensive income (loss) as a separate component of stockholders' equity (deficit) until realized, or until a determination is made that an other-than-temporary decline in market value has occurred. occurred or until the security has experienced a credit loss.
 The amortized cost of debt securities is adjusted for amortization of premiums and accretion of discounts to maturity.
 Such amortization and accretion, together with interest on securities sold, is determined based on the specific identification method and any realized gains or losses on the sale of investments are reflected as a component of other income (expense).